apache/opendal/docs/upgrade.md

 Along with these changes, `Operator::from_iter` and `Operator::from_env` now is a blocking API too.

+For more information about this change, please refer to [RFC-0501: New Builder](https://opendal.databend.rs/rfcs/0501-new-builder.html).

 The following APIs have been deprecated:

 - All services `Builder::finish()` (replaced by `Builder::build()`)